Katrina Hercules Katrina Hercules

 When It’s Not Ok To Be Me: The Pain of Living With Low Self-Worth

 In this article, we explore why the pursuit of perfection, praise, and performance often masks something deeper: a fragile sense of self-worth.
-Many people build impressive lives on the outside—careers, accomplishments, appearances—while quietly carrying the belief that who they are, at their core, isn’t enough.
+Many people build impressive lives on the outside—careers, accomplishments, appearances—while also carrying the belief that who they are, at their core, isn’t enough.
 No matter how polished the surface, the unresolved pain underneath eventually seeps through.

 Read More